Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 These procedures pinpoint hearing loss type and severity, preparing you for voucher-funded hearing aid fitting.

-Eligible cardholders may access a free comprehensive hearing test every two years, with interim check-ups if hearing changes are noted.
+Eligible cardholders may access a subsidised comprehensive hearing test every two years, with interim check-ups if hearing changes are noted.
 This frequency ensures ongoing monitoring and early intervention for evolving hearing needs.

 Who Conducts Hearing Tests at Delta Hearing Clinic Melton?